Anyone who buys a new Mac gets a free copy of Apple Pages 5 word processor.

 If you hit the Command-S to save, that’s the default option.
 From the save dialogue you can choose to store documents on your Mac’s drive.
 The standard OS X Finder appears and you can navigate to wherever you like.

-For my work I store my Pages 5 documents in iCloud, which means I can get at them immediately from my iPad or iPhone.
+If you store Pages 5 documents in iCloud, you can get at them immediately from an iPad or iPhone.

 iCloud can be a huge productivity boost.
-Last week I managed to add some quotes to a part-written feature while I was out in town.
+Last week I managed to add last minute quotes to a part-written feature using my phone while I was working in town.
 The iPhone isn’t an ideal writing tool, but at a pinch it gets the job done.

-I was nervous about doing this because the earlier versions of Pages had less than perfect compatibility across OS X and iOS, that appears to be fixed.
-If there are still incompatibilities, I have yet to see them.
+Earlier versions of Pages had less than perfect compatibility across OS X and iOS.
+That appears to be fixed.

 Apple Pages 5 for the writing professional